 Houston Law Firm for Truck Accidents Caused By Faulty Equipment

-In Houston and throughout the state, Federal law requires truck drivers to inspect their trucks, trailers and loads daily.
+In Houston and throughout the state of Texas, Federal law requires truck drivers to inspect their trucks, trailers and loads daily.
 When short-cuts are taken in the inspection or maintenance, big rigs, semi trucks and 18 wheelers can breakdown on interstate highways all across Texas.
 When this happens, the results can be tragic.
 Truck accidents caused by faulty equipment on big trucks are too common, especially in and around Houston Texas.
 Malfunctioning brakes, signals, steering systems, tires, mechanical defects such as worn belts and leaking hoses and other equipment can easily lead to disaster.
 Usually, trucking companies know about equipment problems but ignore the problem to save money.

 Whether it is done before the trip or after each inspection has to be documented and identify any defects or potential problems.
 In order to obtain a commercial drivers license a driver must be trained on conducting inspections.
 As part of the skills and road test driver must perform an inspection on their truck and trailer to demonstrate their knowledge.
 Once the driver passes the test and starts driving for a living these inspections become an important part of their daily activities.